RetroDECK/ES-DE/USERGUIDE-DEV.md

 ## Portable installation (Windows only)

 On Windows, ES-DE can be installed to and run from a removable media device such as a USB memory stick.
 Together with games and emulators this makes for a fully portable retro gaming solution.
-The setup is somewhat technical, please refer to the [INSTALL-DEV.md](INSTALL-DEV.md#building-on-windows) document to see how it's done.
+The setup is somewhat technical, please refer to [INSTALL-DEV.md](INSTALL-DEV.md#portable-installation-on-windows) to see how it's done.

 ## Command line arguments